-Since the Academy does not hold the rights to any of these screenplays, it does not make them available online.
-However, it is possible that educational websites or the writers themselves have done so.
-Excerpts from several of the produced Nicholl-winning scripts are available here.
+Since the Academy does not hold the rights to any of these screenplays, it is not common practice to make them available online.
+However, with the permission of the writers, several of the Nicholl-winning scripts are available here.

 Q: What do the winners win?

 A: The winners receive $35,000, spread over a one-year period.
 It’s distributed in five $7,000 checks, paid quarterly – the first installment on day one and the second through fifth at the end of each quarter.

 Q: Can a writer win more than one fellowship in a year?